riceissa/issarice.com/wiki/music-log.md

 * "Lullaby Set" from the _Braid_ soundtrack

+# February 2021

+* Sara Bareilles:
+  * "Love Song" -- I'd known about this song for a long time, but I'm only now getting around to really enjoying it.
+  * "Bottle It Up"

 # History

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"